-This is an example of a basic remote control design utilizing a Holtek encoder/decoder IC.
+This is an example of a basic remote control design utilizing Holtek encoder/decoder IC available from Linx.
 When a key is pressed at the transmitter, a corresponding pin at the receiver goes high.
-This basic circuit can be easily modified to suit a broad range of applications, and clearly demonstrates the ease of using and interfacing the Linx modules.
+This basic circuit can be easily modified to suit a broad range of applications, and demonstrates the ease of using and interfacing the Linx modules.